xander325/xanderbell.github.io/artifact_one.md

 	<!-- Break -->
 	<div class="6u 12u$(small)">
 		<h3>Enhancements</h3>
 		<p>I have made enhancements to the two files that allow us to create and edit these appointments.
 The enhancements I have implemented allowed me to add extra fields for our appointment service, adding further capabilities.
 These additions consist of a new "Date of Birth" field and an "Insurance Type" field for our appointment service.
-The JUnit tests are created to mitigate flaws and ensure our code functions as desired.
+I then created JUnit tests to mitigate flaws and ensure our code functions as desired.
 Through these additions I was able to demonstrate well-founded and innovate techniques like JUnit testing and proper Java language usage.</p>
 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Outcomes/Reflections</h3>